#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Now, Finland, I'm going to tell you.
 Yeah.

-Our first.
-Yeah, well done New Zealand New Zealand It tends to be the small egalitarian countries.
+It tends to be the small egalitarian countries.
+Yeah.

-Yeah, New Zealand, of course you're in play still because you went from one New Zealand are 11th
+New Zealand, of course, you're in place still because you went from one.
+New Zealand are 11th.

-Okay, I sort of want to steer clear from of Scandinavia.
-I would have stayed in Scandinavia for a lot longer there.
+Okay.
+I sort of want to steer clear from Scandinavia.

 Yeah, I thought New Zealand were number two.
 I don't know why I thought that.